Welcome from the director

 Other elective courses

-Students may take other graduate courses offered within SPHHS, visit the Health Studies and Gerontology graduate course calendar for course descriptions, although these courses are not offered via online education.
+Students may take other graduate courses offered within the SPHHS, visit the Health Studies and Gerontology graduate course calendar for course descriptions, although these courses are not offered via online education.
+With permission, students may choose from course offerings in Statistics and/or Computer Science.
+Visit the Computer Science graduate course calendar and Statistics graduate course calendar for course descriptions.
 Alternatively, students may take other graduate elective courses (and from other universities) subject to approval.
 In such cases, students must provide a course description and other required information about the course.
 Students should not enrol in courses listed as undergraduate courses, except in special cases and with approval from the Program Leader.
-Suitability of an elective course for credit toward the MHE degree requirements is determined by the Associate Director of Professional Graduate Programs.
+Suitability of an elective course for credit toward the MHI degree requirements is determined by the Associate Director of Professional Graduate Programs.

 Description and objectives

-The MHE program provides opportunities for students to gain relevant practical experience by completing a 12 week (420 hour) supervised practicum, working within settings such as government agencies, community-based organizations and health units.
-Students will be well-versed in systems science, evaluation theory and methods, with excellent skills in communication and stakeholder engagement.
-Students with prior health evaluation experience may choose to complete their workplace opportunity in an area less familiar to them, which will broaden their scope of practice.
-Students who have significant professional experience in program evaluation will have the option of replacing the standard professional experience practicum with a research practicum (either with a faculty member or an external agency).
+The MHI program provides opportunities for students to gain relevant practical experience by completing a 12 week (420 hour) supervised practicum, working within settings such as hospitals, government agencies, community-based organizations and integrated delivery systems.
+Students with prior health informatics experience may choose to complete their workplace opportunity in an area less familiar to them, which will broaden their scope of practice.
+Students who have significant professional experience in health informatics will have the option of replacing the standard professional experience practicum with a research practicum (either with a faculty member or an external agency).

-The supervised health evaluation practicum is intended to provide the student with an opportunity to apply course learning in a public health or health system setting.
-The placement may involve identifying, designing, and managing evaluation solutions.
-The practicum should allow the student to continue to improve health evaluation competencies.
-In addition, the practicum experience will provide an understanding of the practical realities of health evaluation and expose students to other investigations and collaborative working relationships.
+The supervised health informatics practicum is intended to provide the student with an opportunity to apply course learning in a public health or health system setting.
+The placement may involve identifying, designing, and managing informatics solutions.
+The practicum should allow the student to continue to improve public health informatics competencies in information management, information technology, health services and health systems, management processes, communication, and analysis and evaluation.
+In addition, the practicum experience will provide an understanding of the practical realities of public health informatics and expose students to other investigations and collaborative working relationships.

-A practicum Learning Contract stipulating practicum objectives, and work to be completed and evaluated to meet these objectives, must be jointly approved by the student, the student's field supervisor, and the practicum course instructor/advisor.
-Students may also need to complete an MHE Practicum Agreement form.
+A Practicum Learning Contract stipulating practicum objectives, and work to be completed and evaluated to meet these objectives, must be jointly approved by the student, the student's field supervisor and the practicum course instructor/advisor.
+Students may also need to complete an MHI Practicum Agreement form.
 A written report by the student (for the host site), together with a letter (interim and final evaluation) from the field supervisor, are used by the practicum instructor to evaluate student performance.
 This course is graded on a Credit/Non-credit basis.

 Responsibilities (student, course instructor, practicum field supervisor)